 - Dairy Free Chocolate Chips

-- Pour the melted chocolate over the peppermint energy bites and place directly on the wax paper.
+Pour the melted chocolate over the peppermint energy bites and place directly on wax paper lined plate.
 Place in the freezer for 15-20 minutes to allow the chocolate to fully set up.

 What protein powder to use?

 This recipe uses a vegan protein powder.
 It absorbs water and helps add to the structure of the peppermint energy balls.
 I love to use Nuzest Protein powder because it has minimal ingredient (no artificial flavors) and is easy to digest.
 You can use whatever your favorite vegan protein powder you love.

 Since these are made with protein powder and dates, you can store them in the fridge for up to 10 days or in the freezer for about 2 months.

 TIP: I like to store the chocolate mint protein balls in the freezer and take 2-3 out at a time and move these to the fridge for at least 45 minutes before snacking!
 This is because they are a bit tough to bite down on right out of the freezer.